 Penrith Castle Park

-Castle Park takes its name from Penrith Castle.
-It is a prominent feature of the park.
-It was built as an addition to the original pele tower.
+Penrith Castle Park takes its name from Penrith Castle, which is a prominent feature of the park.
+It was built as an addition to the original Pele tower.
 This was over a 70 year period from 1399.
 It became a Royal fortress for Richard, Duke of Gloucester.
 English Heritage maintain Penrith castle and moat area.

-Other prominent features are the War Memorial Gateway at the main entrance.
-This is opposite Penrith Railway Station.
-It was opened in 1923.
-The Black Angel Memorial is dedicated to those who lost their lives in the Boer War.
+Other prominent features of the park are its war memorials.
+The War Memorial Gateway opened in 1923, is the main entrance to the park and is opposite Penrith Railway Station.
+And the Black Angel Memorial, which is dedicated to those who lost their lives in the Boer War.
 It was moved to the park from Corney Square, Penrith, in 1964.
 This was because of concerns that it was being damaged by traffic pollution.